TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 {{<warn>}}As there is no official documentation that is publicly availible (or any leaks for that matter), everything that not straight out of a product sheet is informed speculation, reverse-engeinerring and trial & error and might not reflect excatly the actual protocol{{</warn>}}

 #### What we know from product sheets:

+I read through a bunch of datasheets / quick guides from a bunch of different devices from Berhinger and it's subsidiaries.
+Here is what is always present and important to us.

 - **Digital Processing**
   - **A/D conversion:** 24-bit, 44.1 / 48 kHz sample rate